 Don’t waste time in translation or dealing with poor attributes.
-The SuperHuman therapeutic-ready monoclonal antibody library rapidly delivers human antibody hits right out of the gate, and they are unparalleled in their developability, enabling the fastest route to the clinic.
+The right therapeutic-ready monoclonal antibody library rapidly delivers human antibody hits right out of the gate, and they are unparalleled in their developability, enabling the fastest route to the clinic.

-Use this VHH antibody library and antibody discovery platform to:
+Use this custom antibody library and antibody discovery platform to:

 Ensure more hits through diversity